centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/actions.md

    Acknowledging a resource does not mean that the incident is over.
 It will be over when the resource is back to its nominal state (OK or UP).

-- **Plan a downtime**: Downtime is a period during which notifications are disabled for a resource.
+- **Plan downtime**: Downtime is a period during which notifications are disabled for a resource.
 When you know that a specific resource is going to be down for maintenance, set downtime on it to avoid receiving unnecessary alerts.

 - **Perform a check on a resource**: Execute the check command for the resource immediately.
 Its status will be refreshed shortly.